bosoninfo/Resource_AI-Prolog-Essential/Chapter04/README.md

 check(X) :- X == a, start(X), !.
 check(X) :- X == b, start(X), !.
-check(X) :- printMenu. % return to printMenu if input is not a or b
+check(_) :- printMenu. % return to printMenu if input is not a or b

 start(X) :- write('starting function '), write(X), nl.
 ```